-There is always a degree of uncertainty surrounding measurements of polymeric materials, especially complex mixtures of with varying distributions in chemistry, sequence, and architecture among polymer chains.
-The ability to accurately characterize complex polymers and quantify structure-property relationships has always been convoluted by the innate heterogeneity of the material, the limitations of the chosen measurement method, and any applied external stimuli.
-Model materials, with limited heterogeneity, and systematically varied chemistries and chain topologies can validate where the uncertainty lies within measurement methods and be used to develop new measurements to target existing areas where measurements are qualitative or inconclusive.
-This research involves design of model materials and methods that minimize heterogeneity and permit investigations of solution and bulk properties with systematic changes in material composition.
+There is always a degree of uncertainty surrounding measurements of polymeric materials, especially complex mixtures with varying distributions in chemistry, sequence, and architecture among polymer chains.
+The ability to accurately characterize complex polymers and quantify structure-property relationships is convoluted by the innate heterogeneity of the material, the limitations of the chosen measurement method, and any applied external stimuli.
+Model materials, with limited heterogeneity, systematically varied chemistries, and chain topologies can validate where the uncertainty lies within measurement methods and be used to develop new measurements to target existing areas where measurements are qualitative or inconclusive.
+This research involves the design of model materials and methods that minimize heterogeneity and permit investigations of solution and bulk properties with systematic changes in material composition.

 Designing a family of model materials using controlled synthetic methods enables probing the solution and bulk phase properties of polymers to elucidate the impact of local chain composition on material properties.
-Current efforts in the project focus on the effects of short-chain branching in dilute solution properties of polyethylenes, as well as investigating the impact of sequence control and sequence defects on solution and processable properties of polyolefins for improved separation and compatibilization.
-These polyolefin families also have potential as next generation molar mass standards.
+Current efforts in the project focus on the effects of short-chain branching in dilute solution properties of polyethylenes, as well as investigating the impact of sequence control and sequence defects on solution properties of polyolefins for improved chromatographic separation.
+These polyolefin families also have potential as next-generation molar mass standards.